-An actual pirate appears in a side-skit, who failed so badly at piracy that he's resorted to operate a radio program from his ship.
+An actual pirate appears in a side-skit, who failed so badly at piracy that he's resorted to operating a radio program from his ship.

-Prison Rape: Any time there is any chance of them getting into legal trouble, Rick panics and immediately starts shrieking "I can't go to pwison!
+Prison Rape: A television liscensing inspector arrives at the house, Rick panics and immediately starts shrieking "I can't go to pwison!
 I'm too pwetty!
 I'll get waped!"

 Psycho Serum: Vyvyan's potion designed to turn a person into an axe wielding maniac.

-Vyvyan: It's basically a cure... for not being an axe wielding maniac!
+Vyvyan: It's basically a cure... for not being an axe wielding homocidal maniac!

 Rearrange the Song: Most of the time the opening credits used Rik Mayall singing Cliff Richard's 'The Young Ones', but rearranged this on two occasions.
 'Nasty' began with a typical horror sting, concluding with a gentle xylophone version of the theme, while 'Time' featured the song rearranged in the style of Dallas's opening theme.